UUoocl/MediaPipe_for_OBS/README.md

 # MediaPipe_for_OBS
 An Electron App to send MediaPipe data to OBS.
-Landmark positions from the MediaPipe pose model are sent to an OBS Text Soure.
+Landmark positions from the MediaPipe pose model are sent to OBS Broswer Source or the Advanced Scene Switcher Plugin.
 The Text Source can be read by the Advanced Scene Switcher or a Browser Source.
 ```mermaid
 graph LR;